Donskelle/pwa-helpers/packages/functions/preventLeavingPWAScope/index.md

 # preventLeavingPWAScope

 A common problem in PWA's is navigating out of the pwa scope.
 Your app will turn in a browser without an adressbar.
 This won't happen, if you have set `target="_blank"` on all your anchor links.
 Then all links will open in a new tab.

 Is some cases you want your app to be able to navigate out of the pwa scope, like using sso login or payments.

-This function will listen for any anchor clicks and change the anchor to \_blank, if it is a navigation is leaving your pwa scope.
+This function will listen for any anchor clicks and change the anchor to \_blank, if it is a navigation leaving your pwa scope.

 <script setup>
 import Demo from './demo.vue'